 How much of my time will it take up?
 It is for you to decide the level of commitment you are able to give to being a Councillor.
 Generally Councillors tend to set the number of hours they can allocate to suit their personal circumstances this could range from a few hours every week to a few hours each day at busier times.

 Will I be paid?
 There is no salary for being a Councillor, however, you will be paid an allowance to reimburse you for time and expenses incurred whilst on Council business.
-In 2018/19 the allowance is £4,900 per Member.
-For more information please see our Member Allowance Scheme webpage.
+In 2022/23 the allowance was £5,634 per Member.
+For more information please see our Member Allowance Scheme.

 What support can I expect?
 A comprehensive induction programme is arranged for all elected Councillors.
-A draft programme will be available to download from the end of February 2019 and will be included in the Nomination Packs.
 Some training and development events will be essential (compulsory) for you to attend and these will be clearly marked on the programme.
 As a Councillor you will be using email, a council issued tablet to access council agendas and other related information and full IT support will be given.
 Many councillors now also choose to keep in touch with local people through social media and personal webpages.
 In addition to this, there is a rolling 12 month Member development programme of training and briefing events with ongoing support to Councillors from the Democratic Services Team.